heywoodlh/heywoodlh.io/_posts/2020-08-11-Iptables-Rules-Persistence.md

 title: 'Linux IPTables Rules Persistence'
 layout: post
 permalink: linux-iptables-persistence
-tags: all, linux, security, firewall, iptables
+tags: [ linux, security, firewall, iptables ]
 ---

 Use this systemd service to have `/etc/iptables.rules` reloaded on each reboot: